celestealexmoore/Budget-Tracker/README.md

   To use the Budget Tracker:

-  1. Clone this repository by running "git clone git@github.com:celestealexmoore/Budget-Tracker.git' in your console.
+  1. Clone this repository by running `git clone git@github.com:celestealexmoore/Budget-Tracker.git` in your console.
   2. Use the command 'npm install' to install the dependencies.
   3. Use the command 'npm start' to begin using the Budget Tracker on your port (localhost:3000).